setzler/academic-kickstart/content/advice/OrganizingSeminar/index.md

 - The name of your institution;
 - The field or topic of the seminar;
 - The available dates from which to choose;
-- The general outline for how the visit day will be spent (including seminar time); and,
+- The outline of how the day will be spent; and,
-- Clarification regarding who will book and pay for the travel-related expenses.
+- Who will book and pay for the travel-related expenses.

 Here is a complete invitation email: